Andrea King: Television

+On May 1, 1953, King co-starred in the episode "Medicine Man" on Schlitz Playhouse of Stars on CBS.
 In the 1960s and 1970s, most of her acting work was on television, including the ABC/Warner Bros.
 Television Western series Mavericks episode "Two Tickets to Ten Strike" opposite James Garner.
 In 1959–60, she appeared twice as Duchess in the episodes "The Blizzard" and "The Devil Made Fire" of another ABC/WB Western series, The Alaskans, as well as in multiple episodes of the ABC/WB private-eye series 77 Sunset Strip and Hawaiian Eye.
 She guest-starred in a 1960 episode of The Tom Ewell Show.

 She made four guest appearances on Perry Mason between 1959 and 1963, including the role of murderer Barbara Heywood in the 1959 episode, "The Case of the Bedeviled Doctor".
 King continued to act on television until 1990, when she played her final role on the Murder, She Wrote episode, "The Fixer-Upper".
 She appeared twice more as herself on the A&E series, Biography, recalling her work with Peter Lorre and Montgomery Clift.

 For her contribution to television, she received a star on the Hollywood Walk of Fame in February 1960.